 Fruits and vegetables should be the key to your usual eating regimen, if you can’t stomach them yet, hang in there!
 Protein, healthy fats, nutrient-dense carbs, and foods high in antioxidants should also be at the pinnacle of your plate during pregnancy.

 I know, cravings can happen!
 It’s okay to indulge every so often, as long as you are still hitting the daily nutrients that you and your growing baby need.
-And, try your best not to skip any meals, remember you’re providing nourishment for two now!
+And, try your best not to skip any meals, remember you’re providing nourishment for two now and need to focus on keeping baby safe!

 Get the flu vaccine